oscarfonts/gt-exporter/README.rst

 * Spatialite
 * H2
 * Oracle Spatial (not tested, needs ojdbc7.jar from Oracle)
-* A shapefile or directory of shapefiles
+* A shapefile, or directory of shapefiles

 Get the code and compile